William-Thomas-Andrews/Modular_Arithmetic_Calculator/README.md

 ## The unary +, -, and ~ operators:

-## + and - do as you would expect to the value, not the modulus, but the ~ does something more interesting: it calculates the multiplicative
+## + and - do as you would expect to the value, not the modulus, but the ~ does something more interesting: it calculates the multiplicative inverse of P mod(N)

 std::cout << +math230 << std::endl;